ValkyrieSystems/sarkit/docs/source/user_guide.rst

    # this parent node does not have a transcoder
    >>> xmlhelp.load("{*}CollectionInfo")
    Traceback (most recent call last):
-   LookupError: CollectionInfo is not transcodable
+   LookupError: {urn:SICD:1.4.0}CollectionInfo is not transcodable

 .. _consistency_checking: